destinmoulton/gopher/README.md

 ### What is gopher?
 ***
-gopher is a simple JavaScript pub/sub broadcast system.
+Gopher is a simple JavaScript pub/sub broadcast system.

+Gopher works with node (CommonJS), RequireJS, and in the browser.

 ### Usage
 ***